Beliavsky/Fortran-Tools/README.md

 [run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos

+[verbose-goggles](https://github.com/goddard-guryon/verbose-goggles): Generates Fortran project templates, by Goddard Guryon.
+The create_project.sh script takes a project name (and optionally a project directory name) as inputs, creates the project folder, the build and docs folders within it, and saves template files for CMake and Doxygen.

 [xmake](https://github.com/xmake-io/xmake): lightweight cross-platform build utility based on Lua.
 It uses xmake.lua to maintain project builds.
 The two Fortran compilers supported are gfortran and ifort.

 ### Command Line Parsing